Personal Development and Pitstop

 The aim of Forest School at Epinay School is to provide children with alternative learning experience.
 Outdoor education is so important and we aim to give children experiences which will teach appreciation, awareness and knowledge of the natural environment.
 Children will have regular, long-term access to a woodland environment.
 They will learn the importance of their own local environment and how to respect and care for it.
 “Forest School aims to promote the holistic development of all those involved, fostering resilient, confident, independent and creative learners.”
 (Forest School Association).

-Forest School offers a learner centred approach where participants can learn through a combination of adult initiated activities and self-directed play and exploration.
+Bushcraft offers a learner centred approach where participants can learn through a combination of adult initiated activities and self-directed play and exploration.

 Bushcraft Personal Development

-Coastal School
+Beach School

 At Epinay School we are privileged to be located within close proximity to the coast.
 Beach School provides pupils with long-term access to a coastal environment as a platform for a whole new learning experience, where they can explore their natural surroundings in an organised setting and learn safety around the coast as well as respect for our local environment.
 The aim is to “improve students’ knowledge about their local coastal environment by connecting them with nature; opening their eyes to this amazing habitat and inspiring them to care for our coasts.”
 (The Wildlife Trusts).
 We aspire to enable children to be independent, self-motivated, courageous, and considerate and sets them up for lifelong learning.
 It particularly supports the development of self-esteem and self-confidence.

-Coastal School Personal Development
+Beach School Personal Development

 Enterprise